-(7) The rules with respect to credits applicable to trusts, estates, regulated investment companies, real estate investment trusts and cooperatives described in paragraph (h) of this section; and

-(8) The transition relief for 2014 described in paragraph (i) of this section.

-(b) Average premium limitation-(1) In general.
-The amount of an eligible small employer's premium payments that are taken into account in calculating the credit is limited to the premium payments the employer would have made under the same arrangement if the average premium for the small group market in the rating area in which the employee enrolls for coverage were substituted for the actual premium.

-(2) Examples.
-The following examples illustrate the provisions of paragraph(b)(1) of this section:
+- (7) The rules with respect to credits applicable to trusts, estates, regulated investment companies, real estate investment trusts and cooperatives described in paragraph (h) of this section; and - (8) The transition relief for 2014 described in paragraph (i) of this section. - (b) Average premium limitation-(1) In general.
+The amount of an eligible small employer's premium payments that is taken into account in calculating the credit is limited to the premium payments the employer would have made under the same arrangement if the average premium for the small group market in the rating area in which the employee enrolls for coverage were substituted for the actual premium. - (2) Examples.
+The following examples illustrate the provisions of paragraph (b)(1) of this section: - Example 1.

-Example 1.
 Comparing premium payments to average premium for small group market. (i) Facts.
-An eligible small employer (Employer) offers a health insurance plan with self-only and family coverage through a small business options program (SHOP) Exchange.
+An eligible small employer (Employer) offers a health insurance plan with employee-only and SHOP dependent coverage through a small business options program (SHOP) Exchange.
 Employer has 9 full-time equivalent employees (FTEs) with average annual wages of \$23,000 per FTE.
 All 9 employees are employees as defined under §1.45R-1(a)(5).
-Four employees are enrolled in self-only coverage and 5 are enrolled in family coverage.
-Employer pays 50% of the premiums for all employees enrolled in self-only coverage and 50% of the premiums for all employees enrolled in family coverage (and the employee is responsible for the remainder in each case).
-The premiums are \$4,000 a year for self-only coverage and \$10,000 a year for family coverage.
-The average premium for the small group market in Employer's rating area is \$5,000 for self-only coverage and \$12,000 for family coverage.
-Employer's premium payments for each FTE (\$2,000 for self-only coverage and \$5,000 for family coverage) do not exceed 50 percent of the average premium for the small group market in Employer's rating area (\$2,500 for self-only coverage and \$6,000 for family coverage).

-(ii) Conclusion.
-The amount of premiums paid by Employer for purposes of computing the credit equals 33,000 ((4 x 2,000) plus (5 x 5,000)).
+Six employees are enrolled in employee-only coverage and 5 of these 6 employees have also enrolled either one child or one spouse in SHOP dependent coverage.
+Employer pays 50% of the premiums for all employees enrolled in employee-only coverage and 50% of the premiums for all employees who enrolled family members in SHOP dependent coverage (and the employee is responsible for the remainder in each case).
+The premiums are \$4,000 a year for employee-only coverage and \$3,000 a year for each individual enrolled in SHOP dependent coverage.
+The average premium for the small group market in Employer's rating area is \$5,000 for employee-only coverage and \$4,000 for each individual enrolled in SHOP dependent coverage.
+Employer's premium payments for each FTE (\$2,000 for employee-only coverage and \$1,500 for SHOP dependent coverage) do not exceed 50 percent of the average premium for the small group market in Employer's rating area (\$2,500 for employee-only coverage and \$2,000 for each individual enrolled in SHOP dependent coverage). - (ii) Conclusion.
+The amount of premiums paid by Employer for purposes of computing the credit equals $$19,500 ((6 \times $2,000))$ plus $(5 \times $1,500)$).

 Example 2.
 Premium payments exceeding average premium for small group market. (i) Facts.
-Same facts as Example 1, except that the premiums are \$6,000 for self-only coverage and \$14,000 for family coverage.
-Employer's premium payments for each employee (\$3,000 for self-only coverage and \$7,000 for family coverage) exceed 50% of the average premium for the small group market in Employer's rating area (\$2,500 for self-only coverage and \$6,000 for family coverage).
+Same facts as Example 1, except that the premiums are \$6,000 for employee-only coverage and \$5,000 for each dependent enrolled in coverage.
+Employer's premium payments for each employee (\$3,000 for employee-only coverage and \$2,500 for SHOP dependent coverage) exceed 50% of the average premium for the small group market in Employer's rating area (\$2,500 for self-only coverage and \$2,000 for family coverage).